9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 duckpan goodie test
 ```

 This will output all the plugins available in your repo (including the one you're working on) and then dump you to an interactive mode where you can type in queries and see the results.
+For Spice plugins, you will want to do additional testing (see the Spice section below).

 When your plugin works like you want it to, go to Step 7.